DogusTeknoloji/doit-wf/README.md

 Doit offers:
 - Simplicity.
 I tried to stay away from unnecessary abstractions as much as possible.
 - Redis backed persistence layer.
 It is possible to develop other persistence providers easily.
 - Redis backed caching layer.
-Again can be extended with other providers (MongoDB provider is in development).
+This layer also can be extended with other providers (MongoDB provider is in development).
 - Code generation from JSON definition files with the help of Handlebars templates.

 ## Roadmap